 - 53% interact with brands on social networks.

 - 43% have Liked more than 20 brands on Facebook.

 Millennials have grown up in a connected world.
 The oldest participated in the birth of the social Internet, learning to type while chatting with friends on AOL Instant Messenger.
 (6) As college students, they threw themselves into Facebook.
-Today, Millennials are more connected than ever before with a slew of social media options ranging from Instagram, to Twitter, to Snapchat.
+Today, Millennials are more connected than ever before with a slew of social media options ranging from Instagram, to Twitter, to Snapchat and TikTok.
 In fact, six out of ten Millennials believe that losing their car would have less negative impact on their lives than losing their phone or computer.
 (7)

 But Millennials don’t want to just be connected online, they want to be connected with the people and brands that are most important to their lives.
 53% interact with brands they care about on social networks, compared to only 37% of non-Millennials.
 (8) Millennials not only want to connect with brands, they want to communicate to others that they like a brand.
 As one example, over 43% have publically liked more than 20 brands on Facebook.
 (9)

 - Only 6 in 10 have jobs, if part-time jobs are included.